February 28th

 Commentary:

-The mystical spells and musical rhythms of the snake charmer capture reptiles.
+The snake charmer's mystical spells and musical rhythms capture reptiles.
 A snare or trap is set to catch an unsuspecting, innocent deer.
-Birds flying high in the sky are caught easily by laying a net on the ground.
-To catch these creatures some sort of physical tool is required.
-People, however, are taken down through deceit.
-Human tendencies are strange.
-A few nice words and incentives (no matter how false) are sufficient to win people over.
-Falsities and charades are everywhere.
-The problem is in identifying them.
-One needs to beware of such falsehoods.
+Birds flying high in the sky are easily trapped by laying a net with seeds on the ground.
+Some type of physical tool is required to catch these creatures.

 pada vigrahaH: